 Edwin B. Forsythe National Wildlife Refuge

-The Fund helped with the restoration of trees on nine acres of forestland and sensitive wildlife habitat across public recreation areas at the refuge.
-Planted in spring 2008, the trees were provided by Virginia-based Conservation Services Inc. and will be managed by the U.S. Fish and Wildlife Service for habitat and public recreation.
+Our RoleIn 2008 we worked with the U. S. Fish and Wildlife Service (USFWS) to plant trees on nine acres of forestland and sensitive wildlife habitat across public recreation areas at the refuge.
+The trees, provided by Virginia-based Conservation Services Inc., are now being managed by USFWS for habitat and public recreation.